Commercial Insurance

 Tsunami and Coastal Hazard Exposure

 Oregon Coast cities and special districts face tsunami inundation risk that is unique in the continental United States.
 The Cascadia Subduction Zone poses a significant threat to coastal infrastructure — government buildings, fire stations, water treatment facilities, and public works equipment in tsunami inundation zones need special property coverage consideration.
 Standard property programs may exclude or sublimit tsunami damage; specialty coastal markets can provide broader terms.
+Learn more about coastal property risks on the Oregon Coast.

 Port and Harbor Operations

-Oregon Coast port authorities and harbor districts face marine liability exposures that require specialized coverage — vessel operations, boat ramp liability, commercial fishing dock operations, and marine environmental liability.
-Standard public entity programs may not adequately address these exposures; marine-specific endorsements or separate marine liability policies are often needed.
+Oregon Coast port authorities and harbor districts face marine liability exposures that require specialized coverage — vessel operations, boat ramp liability, commercial fishing dock operations, and waterfront public access.
+See our marine insurance for Oregon Coast businesses for more on marine liability coverage.

 Volunteer Fire Districts